T342guy/Source-toSource2-reimporter/README.md

-# Source-toSource2-reimporter
+# SourceShifter

-A Source 2 migration tool that (hopefully) takes your Source 1 models and directly puts them into Source 2 format.
+A currently work in progress migration tool that will allow you to easily, and simply port any source 1 engine model into source 2.\